-In standard analog DC mode, your model still operates under digital control.
-The PS 3 advance speed control system converts track voltage into digital speed commands.
+In standard analog AC or analog DC mode, your model still operates under digital control.
+The PS 3E+ advance speed control system converts track voltage into digital speed commands.
 Your model will run smoothly and consistently at any speed regardless of load, hills, or curves.
-If you are a DCC user, you'll quickly learn to appreciate the precision of our speed control and linear speed curve.
+If you are a DCC/Motorola user, you'll quickly learn to appreciate the precision of our speed control and linear speed curve.
 DCS users will enjoy the added benefits of controlling speeds in increments of 1 scale mile per hour displayed on DCS controllers or easily changing acceleration and deceleration rates independently without any discussion of bits or bytes.
 To be clear, DCS is NOT DCC.

-Lights
+Lights '

 As you read on, you'll notice there are no instructions for replacing light bulbs in your diesel.
 That's because there aren't any.
 We use specially designed and controlled LEDs to create realistic lighting effects that occur automatically.
-Again, NO PROGRAMMING!
+Again, NO PROGRAMMING!!
 Just come to a stop and watch as the headlight dims automatically in accordance with rule 17.
 Of course, as you pull away, the headlight returns to it's fully bright, yet warm, glow.
+We even included a cab light that automatically goes out when the engine begins to move and comes back on when the engine stops.